me-lier/Advance-Lane-Lines/README.md

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.

-The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
-The `harder_challenge.mp4` video is another optional challenge and is brutal!